trustdevelop/trustdevelop.github.io/README.md

 ncaseTrust is a project developed by Alireza Rahimi and Amirhossein Shakery as part of a course called "Special Topics" under the supervision of Dr. Mohammad Hossein Cigari at the University of Science and Technology of Quchan.

-## Description

-This project aims to provide a solution for [describe the problem or purpose of your project briefly].

 ## Instructor